 But designing a room?
 DIY decorating?
 I can do that.
 And someday, I hope my kiddos may realize the effort that was put into their little corners of the world was a small way Mommy and Daddy could express their love a bit concretely (or maybe linen-y or wallpaper-y).

 So, back to our sweet little daughter.
 She’s still patiently waiting for this kind of “I love you”.

 One of the reasons for my slackness was that her room wasn’t bad when we moved in.
 It is painted a nice, neutral off-white.
 (The image below is my youngest son’s room before, but hers looks almost identical).
-It’s really a very okay room. *This post contains affiliate links.
-Please read my full disclosure policy HERE*.
+It’s really a very okay room.

 And the other delay is that I really want it to be perfect.
 Perfection takes time (so I’m told).
 In our old house, her room was my favorite space.
 I felt like it was a wonderful, comforting oasis for her.

 But that was then, and this is now.
 And I need to get this room DIY done. #NoMoreExcuses.
 Being the only girl, it’s easy for her to get kind of lost amongst the Star Wars, Legos and the trains and Transformers.
-She digs that stuff too, but she also digs pastels and pinks and purples and princesses.
+She digs that stuff too, but she also likes pastels and pinks and purples and princesses.
 She loves baby animals and vacations to the beach and cake.
 So, keeping her big personality in a little, tiny body at the forefront of my mind, I’ve created a bit of a plan.
 Here it is:

-girls room DIY mood board
+girls room DIY mood board:

 After I settled on the wallpaper, I went to the fabric store and hoarded a bunch of fabric to make her pillows (seen below).
 So she’s had those in her room for a while now.